 One of the strangest chapters of my

 life involves an encounter with a hugely famous music producer who worked with the Beatles, Ike and Tina Turner and many other pop groups.
-Phil Spector was widely known for creating the "wall of sound"
+He said his name was Larry Spector but I believe he was really Phil Spector, widely known for creating the "wall of sound"

 I was 14 years old,

-walking around an art show in Monterey when when this guy came up to
+walking around an outdoor art show in Monterey when when this guy came up to

 me and introduced himself, saying he liked my look and wanted to